UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 Notes:

-As suspected the same applies to strings: Most data types can be converted to strings easily.
+As suspected, the same applies to strings: Most data types can be converted to strings easily.

-We don’t even need to use `type()` here as we can see both values now have quotations surrounding the value.
+We don’t even need to use `type()` here as we can see both values now have quotations surrounding the value, meaning they are strings.

 ---